ToriningenGames/MML6-compiler/MML6/MMLspec_c64.md

                  Changes the global tempo
                  Byte data: BPM
              0000: Tie/Slur
                  Makes the next note not retrigger the channel, and instead continue playing while the frequency switches.
-No following data byte
+No following data byte.
+This directive must immediately follow the note to tie.
          Music Channels:
              0100: Control
                  Controls the inter-channel syncing and Percussion mode